hariszaf/pema-tutorials/MDWAO_hands_on.md

-## The `extra_material` directory
+### The `extra_material` directory

 In the [`extra_material`](https://github.com/hariszaf/pema-mdawo/tree/main/extra_material) folder, you will find some extra `.fastq.gz` files coming from samples from the same study with those we have already run in the first part of the hands-on.

-You will also find a `.csv` file called `extra_metadata.csv`.
+You will also find a `.csv` file called `extra_metadata.csv` with the corresponding metadata of these extra samples.

-This directory is just for you to practice, as a simulation of how you would set up a PEMA analysis.
-It has nothing to do with the PEMA actual code.
+✔️ This directory is just in the framework of this workshop.
+You will not need this when you will actually run PEMA.

 -------------------